Signify decommissioning

 Sign is a digital signing solution built on the Singpass ecosystem that allows users to sign documents such as contracts and other agreements remotely, via their Singpass App.
 Signify is a relying party that has integrated with Sign with Singpass to provide the functionalities you see today.

-Will documents that are signed and downloaded be valid after the decommission date?
+Will signed documents still be valid after the decommission date?

 Yes.
 All documents completed with Sign with Singpass signatures can still be verified even after Signify is taken down.